 There are five basic types of burn injury.
 The type of burn injury you sustain will vary depending upon the nature of your accident.

-At Shaked Law Firm, we often represent clients who have sustained:
+At Shaked Law Personal Injury Lawyers, we often represent clients who have sustained:

 - Thermal burns from exposure to hot objects, flames, scalding hot liquid, or steam